 James Moore, Sr.

-James Moore, governor of South Carolina, was born in Ireland about 1640 and he died in Charleston, South Carolina, in 1703.
+James Moore, Acting Governor of South Carolina, was born in Ireland about 1640 and he died in Charles Town, South Carolina, in 1706 during an epidemic of Yellow Fever.

 He was the descendant of Roger Moore, the leader of the Irish rebellion in 1640.
-He emigrated to this country in 1665, settled in Charleston, South Carolina, and in 1700 was appointed Governor of Charles Town.
+He emigrated to this country in 1665, settled in Charles Town, South Carolina, and in 1700 was elected President of the Executive Council and Acting Governor of Charles Town.
 He married a year after his arrival the daughter of Sir John Yeamans.
 They had ten children.

-But before that resolve reached them the proprietors had issued a general pardon for all concerned in the late disturbances, except James Moore and Robert Daniel, two of the leaders of the opposition in Berkeley County (circa 1687).
+But before that resolve reached them the Lords Proprietors had issued a general pardon for all concerned in the late disturbances, except James Moore and Robert Daniell, two of the leaders of the opposition in Berkeley County (circa 1687).

 << Last Governor - Joseph Blake